TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 ```
 Now, you should be in `C:\Users\<your_user>\github\projects\diaspora`

-5. Copy the files in the jenkins directory
+5. Copy the pipeline files into the jenkins workspace directory

 ```
 xcopy wp2\t2.1\v1.0\pipeline\jobs C:\Users\<your_user>\.jenkins\jobs /I /H /C /E xcopy wp2\t2.1\v1.0\pipeline\workspace C:\Users\<your_user>\.jenkins\workspace /I /H /C /E
 ```

-6. In jenkins, click on Manage Jenkins and then in the bottom part of the page click "reload configuration from disk"
+6. In jenkins, click on Manage Jenkins and then in the bottom part of the page, click "reload configuration from disk"

-7. Specify the path of the python, jenkins workspace, xcopy and cloned repository in the jenkins environment variable.
+7. Specify the path of the python, jenkins workspace, xcopy and the cloned repository in the jenkins environment variable.
 For that inside the manage jenkins option, go to configure system and then go to global properties and enable environment variables option.
 Specify the names of the path as mentioned below:

 ![path5](https://user-images.githubusercontent.com/55106484/177336953-de05409b-45ca-4e6b-87db-6bc22ba7f177.PNG)